- How much does it cost to attend Laurel U?

 We are nationally accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), recognized by the U.S. Department of Education, and licensed by the University of the North Carolina Office of General Administration.

-11. What can I expect for housing at the Laurel U-High Point campus?
+12. What can I expect for student housing at the Laurel U campus?

-13. What extracurricular activities are available at the school?
+14. What co-curricular activities are available at the school?

-Every semester, every Laurel U student completes 15 hours of community/Christian service.
+Every semester, every Laurel U student attends chapel once a week and completes 15 hours of community/Christian service.

 Accreditation requirements make sure that online courses or programs allow for as much, if not more, learning that what happens in the classroom.
 This Introduction to Intro to DE document may answer more questions.